DavidRC-Projects/Fjones-Personal-Training/README.md

 - Error 404 page: This was added incase the page is not able to load or has been deleted and sends the user back to the homepage.

-All pages have a favicon item, title of 'Francis Jones Personal Training' and a h1 element of 'Francis Jones Fitness' that links every page with an anchor element back to the home page.
-There is a navigation bar and footer on each page that includes anchor elements to navigate the website and access his social media links respectively.

 - Favicon and title

 ![wireframehomepage](assets/img-readme/faviconandtitle.png)